 If you’re saying this to yourself you might be on to something.
 However, more than likely you are dead wrong.
 This opinion isn’t popular, but a new year doesn’t automatically mean that your life will fall into place.
-But don’t get me wrong.
-There are some things that are more likely to happen because it’s a new year.
+However, there are some things that are more likely to happen because it’s a new year.
 Take job hunting for example.
 A 2015 Forbes article states that timing plays a key role if you’re looking for work: “For companies on a calendar year financial schedule, new budgets start in January, which can mean funding for new positions.”
-However, outside of that, most things won’t just happen because you think “2017” owes you something.
+However, outside of that, most things won’t just happen because you think “2021” owes you something.
 To see the change you want for the new year, what has to change is you.

 Change doesn’t come easy, but it’s the only way to achieve the life that we want; the funny thing is that most of us already know this.
 In spite of this, the majority of us continue to live meaningless, uneventful lives because of our inability to change.
 The reason?
 The answer is a bit complicated, however, there are a series of issues that arise when the topic of change comes up.
 An article from Harvard Business Review opens a tiny window into why we are the way we are: “Change interferes with autonomy and can make people feel that they’ve lost control…routines become automatic, but change jolts us into consciousness.”